SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Evaluations

-For the first 500 queries, all three traces exhibit similar behavior with a frequent transition between \PROC{N4} and \PROC{LS} that ends with a constant \PROC{N1}.
-This observation is consistent with the attack's algorithm, which keeps sampling noise and uses binary search to initialize the adversarial direction.

-However, starting from the 500-th query, the \texttt{ART} variant shows a frequent transition to \PROC{NULL}, which is not observed in the \texttt{BBB} variant.
-This observation implies that the \texttt{ART} variant keeps producing duplicated queries.
-After examining its source code, we successfully locate the following bug:
+In \Cref{fig:explain:opt}, the initial 500 queries exhibit consistent behaviors, with a frequent transition between \PROC{N4} and \PROC{LS} ending with a constant \PROC{N1}.
+This behavior aligns with the attack's algorithm, which employs noise sampling and binary search to initialize the adversarial direction.
+However, discrepancies emerge after the 500th query, where \texttt{ART} shows a distinct transition to \PROC{NULL}, indicating duplicated queries.
+After examining its source code, we trace back to the following bug:

-where the same query request \texttt{adv(x)} is executed twice when \texttt{flag = False}.
-Once we fixed this bug, the resulting attack trace exhibited the same behavior as \texttt{BBB}.
+where the same query request \texttt{isadv(x)} is executed twice when \texttt{targeted = False}.
+After fixing this bug, the updated attack trace exhibits the same behavior as \texttt{BBB}.